Significant-Gravitas/AutoGPT/docs/content/AutoGPT/setup/index.md

 Once you have cloned or downloaded the project, you can find the AutoGPT Agent in the `autogpts/autogpt/` folder.
 In this folder:

-1. Find the file named `.env.template` in the main `Auto-GPT` folder.
+1. Find the file named `.env.template`.
 This file may be hidden by default in some operating systems due to the dot prefix.
 To reveal hidden files, follow the instructions for your specific operating system:
     [Windows][show hidden files/Windows] and [macOS][show hidden files/macOS].
 2. Create a copy of `.env.template` and call it `.env`;
     if you're already in a command prompt/terminal window:
     ```shell
     cp .env.template .env
     ```